avitkauskas/transfee/README.md

 ##### Note
 > Uses PHP >7.0 null coalescing operator `??`.
 > Change the `$a = $b ?? $c;` to `$a = isset($a) ? $a : $b;`
-> in lines 116 and 118 of the file Transaction.php to run on lower PHP versions.
+> in lines 116 and 118 of the file app/Transaction.php to run on lower PHP versions.

 #### Install dependencies
 ```